 Remember the three monkeys?
 I see nothing, I hear nothing, I say nothing.
-One sign of deception is the shielding of the mouth.
+One sign of lying is when a person shields their mouth.

 2. Touching one’s nose.

-Remember the tale about Pinocchio, whose nose began to grow rapidly, when he was lying?
-In fact, this process happens physically: special substances called catecholamines are introduced and lead to irritation of the nasal mucosa; at the same time, blood pressure and blood flow increase, and nose indeed slightly grows up.
-Of course it is not noticeable, but you can see the other person reach for his/her nose and scratch himself/herself.
+Remember the tale about Pinocchio, whose nose began to grow rapidly when he was lying?
+In fact, this process happens physically: special substances called catecholamines get released and lead to irritation of the nasal mucosa.
+At the same time, blood pressure and blood flow increase, and the nose indeed slightly ‘grows up’.
+Of course, it is not noticeable, but you can see the other person reach for his/her nose and scratch himself/herself.

 Let’s return to the monkeys!
 It is a gesture, “I hear nothing”.
-It is usually accompanied with looking to the side.
-Variants of this gesture: rubbing earlobes, neck scratching behind the ear, picking the ear or twisting it into a tube.
+It is usually accompanied by looking to the side.
+The variations of this gesture include rubbing one’s earlobes, neck scratching behind the ear, picking the ear, or twisting it into a tube.

 5. Scratching one’s neck.

-As a rule, people do it with the index finger of their dominant hand.
-The average person scratches his neck 5 times a day.
+As a rule, people scratch their necks with the index finger of their dominant hand.
+The average person scratches their neck a few times a day.
 This gesture is questioned.
 That is, if the person says something like, “Yes!
-I totally agree with you,” and thus reaches out to scratch his/her neck, it means that in fact he or she does not agree, and doubts.
+I totally agree with you,” and thus reaches out to scratch his/her neck, it means that in fact, he or she does not agree and has doubts.

 6. Pulling the collar.

 Quite a familiar gesture, right?
 It looks as if it becomes stuffy and a person finds it hard to breathe.
-Cheating leads to high blood pressure and sweating, especially if the cheater is afraid of being caught in a lie.
+Telling lies leads to high blood pressure and sweating, especially if the liar is afraid of being caught in a lie.

 7. Fingers in the mouth.